 "We are a tourism and general commerce company.
 How about yourself?" replied Capt.
 Holtly.

-"With these Barkazians around, perhaps we should form a convoy." said Cree.
+"With these Barkazins around, perhaps we should form a convoy," said Cree.

 The first authorities and medical personal on the scene of the attack were obviously overwhelmed by the extent of the devastation.
 There were bodies and fires everywhere.